Sebsh1/foosball/README.md

 ### A service for handling you office or club needs for logging played matches
 Does your office have a foosball table or table tennis?
-Then they have no doubt discussed coming up with a rating system for their matches to see how they stack up against each other. \
+Then you and your colleagues have no doubt discussed coming up with a rating system for your favourite game to see they stack up against each other. \
-This service does that for you, giving you more time to do actual work.
+This service does that for you, giving you more time to do actual work. \
+**Beware:** You need a healthy work environment, or else ranking your you and your colleagues on any measure might lead to people feeling inadeqaute or unwelcome.

 ### Features
 This repository has a complete backend and REST API for logging matches to a database and calculating rating, leaderboards and player stats. \
 All you have to do is deploy it, play your favorite games and log the results.

-**Notice:** Your employees might instead start thinking about creating a frontend for this service to throw onto a screen near the table.
+**Notice:** Your employees might instead start thinking about creating a frontend for this service to throw onto a screen near the table. \
 I currently have a frontend in its infancy as I try to learn react. :)

 ### Setup